05 February, 2021

 Early on this was enough for most people: just playing this novel new style of game sufficed to entertain.
 In the same way that one sits down to a game of Monopoly[1] and doesn't ask about why they're competing for these very select set of properties or why they have to work under capitalist principles, early D&D largely focused on its own obvious gameplay loop.
 In short, there wasn't much "what's my character's motivation?"
 You play Monopoly because you're there to play Monopoly; most played D&D because it was an interesting game about dungeons and you wanted to go and see if maybe there were dragons in them.[2]
 With the DM's connivance and the players' wishes, PCs could be anything they wanted eventually, but the default assumption early on was that they were not heroes (at least, not automatically) but professional graverobbers, seeking to get rich or die trying.
 If you wanted more, there was certainly scope for that thanks to the flexibility roleplaying provided, but that was on the local group rather than the system as a whole.

 As such, early adventure modules gave you settings and situations much more than they gave you deep plots.
 The Lost City, Keep on the Borderlands, White Plume Mountain, Castle Amber, The Isle of Dread: it's no coincidence that these are places rather than events.
-With the assumption that you didn't need to convince people who had showed up to play D&D that they should bother playing D&D, modules simply provided sites to explore rather than hammering you over the head with a plot and accompanying assumption that you needed to persuade players to go to these places in the first place.
+With the assumption that you didn't need to convince people who had showed up to play D&D that they should bother playing D&D, modules simply provided sites to explore rather than hammering you over the head with a plot and accompanying assumption that you needed to be persuaded to go to these places in the first place.
 Exploration (and the gold this provided, which allowed you to level up) was its own reward.

 That having been said, exceptions appeared very early on.
 The first official TSR modules were released four years into the game's existence: B1, D1, D2, D3, G1, G2, G3, and S1 all came out in 1978.
 S1 (Tomb of Horrors) was an example of the tournament module, an adventure originally designed to be played at a tournament with strict time limits, players the DM didn't know, and in a competitive fashion.
-Due to the limitations imposed by such requirements, these were often tightly constrained modules: there was no room for sandbox play, with players often unceremoniously dumped at the entrance to the site as the start of the adventure, and scoring systems were used to decide which party "won" the module.
+Due to the limitations imposed by such requirements, these modules were often tightly constrained: there was no room for sandbox play, with players instead often unceremoniously dumped at the entrance to the site as the start of the adventure.
+Scoring systems were used to decide which party "won" the module.
 Like the concept of ante in the Magic card game, the tournament module became a relic that vanished relatively early and is often poorly understood by later players.
 Some tournament modules would later be redesigned into more freewheeling efforts for their official public release, but as clear and purposeful deviations from the norm, we can largely ignore modules like S1, the A line (the Slavers series), and the C (Competition) line, all devoted to / rooted in the tournament niche.

 More notable was the G series (Against the Giants).
-Also originally a tournament module series, it opens with players being given a clear quest (eliminate the giants) and on pain of death no lesswhat people would come to critique as railroading.
+Also originally a tournament module series, even in its official release it opens with players being given a clear quest (eliminate the giants) and on pain of death no lesswhat people would come to critique as railroading.
 The story of the G series was continued in the D series, where we learn that the drow are the force behind the giants.
 As such, the vast majority of the initial module line for D&D was in some fashion plot-based.

 At the same time, there's plot and then there's plot: the "story" of the Giants series is a quick framework designed to get play going, an artifact of its tournament origins, and D 1-2 opens with the note that "Unlike the expeditions against the giants, no compulsion is placed upon adventurers to undertake this journey."
 The players have a large amount of flexibility in how they accomplish their task, there's no unkillable NPCs, quantum ogres and other events, predetermined resolutions, and so on: to compare it to later efforts because both have a forced impetus and an overall framing arc / villain motivation is to distort things beyond a useful point.